wolverian/plai/README.md

 # PLAI in Typed Racket

-This is an implementation of the code of the [Programming Languages: Application and Interpretation][plai], [2012 version][].
+This is an ongoing implementation of the code of the [Programming Languages: Application and Interpretation][plai], [2012 version][].